toddreed/Touchpose/README.md

 To use Touchposé with an app:

-- Use `UITouchposeApplication` instead of UIApplication.
+- Use `QTouchposeApplication` instead of UIApplication.
 This is done by specifying the application class in UIApplicationMain:

         int main(int argc, char *argv[])
         {